Barry Horowitz: Championship Wrestling from Florida (1984–1987)

-Horowitz eventually joined Championship Wrestling from Florida as Jack Hart.
-On July 23, 1985, in Tampa, he defeated Mike Graham in a tournament final to win the vacant NWA Florida Heavyweight Championship.
+In July 1985 the NWA Florida Heavyweight Championship. had been vacated with a tournament held to crown a new champion.
+Hart defeated Coco Samoa in the first round on July 23; later that night he defeated Mike Graham to win his first singles championship.
 He held the title until September 2, 1985, when he lost to Kendall Windham at Battle of the Belts.
 He remained in CWF for two years, and was managed by heels such as Percy Pringle and Sir Oliver Humperdink.